 - Consider joining a support group

-Why Consider Treatment at Desert Hills in New Mexico
+Why consider treatment for PTSD at Desert Hills of New Mexico in Albuquerque, NM

 Children or adolescents who have PTSD are going to experience a number of different, often debilitating, symptoms.
 They may experience things such as flashbacks, nightmares, severe anxiety, as well as uncontrollable thoughts about the traumatic event.
 Having PTSD as a child or adolescent can upset one’s whole life; leading to depression or anxiety, eating disorders, and potentially suicidal thoughts and actions.
 This is why getting effective treatment after PTSD symptoms develop can be critical in order to help reduce symptoms and improve functioning.

 When your child or adolescent has become overwhelmed with the symptoms of PTSD and finds him or herself having difficulty functioning each day, acute residential treatment is often the best way for him or her to regain a sense of control over his or her life.
 Most often the treatment for PTSD includes psychotherapy but, in some cases, medication may be beneficial in alleviating some of the distressing symptoms that one is experiencing as a result of this illness.
 Both of these options for care can be provided in a residential treatment setting.
 Through a combination of different treatment methods, residential treatment can help improve your child’s symptoms, teach him or her the skills needed to address his or her symptoms, and learn how to cope should the symptoms reappear in the future.
 Additionally, if your child is struggling with other problems related to PTSD, or as the result of a co-occurring disorder, residential treatment can help with that as well.